 During the past four years, Turkey has geometrically increased its tart cherry exports to the U.S. Climbing annually from 200,000 pounds in 2015, the 2018 total is 1.5 million pounds.
 This year, by the end of February, the number entering the U.S. had surpassed one half million.

 The big problem is price.
 Because of the Turkish government’s support, the price per pound for Turkish tart cherries has been 89 cents.
-Far more, U.S. cherry farmers have been receiving $4.60.
-So they’ve asked the U.S. International Trade Commission to rule that they’ve been harmed and deserve a 628.9% tariff.
+Far more, U.S. cherry processors have been receiving $4.60 (while the farmers, at $.30/pound or so, get much less).
+So the processors asked the U.S. International Trade Commission to rule that they’ve been harmed and deserve a 628.9% tariff.

 Some History